vunguyenq/jorvik/examples/databricks/transactions/README.md

 - Code also follows the Medallion Architecture, placing every producer notebook in the same path as the produced dataset.
 - Dataset schemas are placed on python files in the schemas package so they can be reused.

-## Prerequisites
-Mount a cloud storage on the paths `/mount/bronze` and `/mount/silver`.

 ## Run sample ETL pipeline
 To run the pipeline in Databricks you can clone the repository in your Databricks workspace.
 In the "Jobs & Pipelines" page create a job, on the top right corner click the three dots and select edit as yaml, paste the contents of pipeline.yaml file and you are ready to go.
+The only prerequisite is to mount a cloud storage on the paths `/mount/bronze` and `/mount/silver`

 ## Smoke test
 To run the tests clone the repository and simply run the following commands in the repository's root folder: